HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="distribution-of-html-bytes-per-ecommerce-page.png",
-  caption="Distribution of HTML bytes per ecommerce page", description="A bar chart showing the number of HTML kilobytes, with the 10th percentile having 12 KB on desktop and 13 KB on mobile, the 25th percentile having 20 and 21 respectively, 50th having 35 and 36, 75th having 76 and 74, and 90th percentile having 133 KB on desktop and 134 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1956748774&format=interactive", sheets_gid="1032303587",
+  caption="Distribution of HTML bytes per ecommerce page.", description="A bar chart showing the number of HTML kilobytes, with the 10th percentile having 12 KB on desktop and 13 KB on mobile, the 25th percentile having 20 and 21 respectively, 50th having 35 and 36, 75th having 76 and 74, and 90th percentile having 133 KB on desktop and 134 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1956748774&format=interactive", sheets_gid="1032303587",